 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Headers and links are emphasized using boldface, italics, and capitalization.
-In the text they use the color red to make words stand and they use use the bold feature as redundant coding.
-B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Contrast is optimal for all headers and text.
-Headers are 7.51:5 and text is 21.0:1.
-C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Contrast is optimal for all headers and text.
-Headers are 7.51:5.
+Pass Additional Information: B. Information is conveyed from the sub- categories for contrast.
+Pass Additional Information: C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
+Fail Additional Information: 4.26:1

 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Text is 21.0:1.

-Additio nal Information: Ch 1 images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-E. Contrast for simple images (for example, Pass
+Pass Additional Information: E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
+N/A Additional Information: No images with important text.